ipfs/ipfs-docs/docs/concepts/case-study-snapshot.md

 - Weighted voting
 - [and others](https://docs.snapshot.org/proposals/voting-types)

 These voting systems are used to calculate the results of a vote based on the voting power.
-For example, the [following proposal](https://snapshot.org/#/decrypt-media.eth/proposal/QmPDpQSZuokqGpzqtPbmLp1LTqDjbhd6vCeKaSmqEXM9KH)) in the [Decrypt Media](https://decrypt.co/) pace, granted Decrypt DAO members who held Decrypt NFTs the right to vote on what content they will write next.
+For example, the [following proposal](https://snapshot.org/#/decrypt-media.eth/proposal/QmPDpQSZuokqGpzqtPbmLp1LTqDjbhd6vCeKaSmqEXM9KH)) in the [Decrypt Media](https://decrypt.co/) space, grants Decrypt NFT holders the right to choose a single topic for the content they will write next.
+Voting power for this proposal is relative to the number of Decrypt NFTs held by the voter at block number `12,811,388`.

 ![Decrypt content proposal](./images/case-studies/img-snapshot-decrypt-proposal.png)